One Rep Max Calculator

-Knowing your one rep max isn’t just important for tracking strength increases.
+Knowing your max isn’t just important for tracking strength increases.
 It can be used to achieve all resistance training goals more efficiently and effectively.
-Your one rep max can be used to train for strength, size, and power.
+Your max can be used to train for strength, size, and power.

 Testing for your one rep max shouldn’t be done frequently though, as it is very hard on the body.
-The good news is that there are great ways to estimate it that don’t require lifting your actual one rep max.
+The good news is that there are great ways to estimate it that don’t require lifting your actual maximum weight.
 For example: the calculator above.